John Heartfield is known:

 In 1950, John Heartfield joined his brother in East Berlin.
 The artist who had held such strong beliefs in communist philosophy in his youth was greeted with nothing but suspicion because of the length of his stay in England.
 He was interrogated by the Stasi and nearly tried for treason against the state.
 For six years, Heartfield was denied admission to the East German Akademie der Künste.
 He was unable to work as an artist and denied health benefits.

 After six years of official neglect by the East German Akademie der Künste [Academy of Arts], Bertolt Brecht and Stefan Heym intervened on Heartfield’s behalf.
 He was admitted to the GDR AdK in 1956.
-However, his health had deteriorated and, although he subsequently produced some memorable montages addressing the threat of nuclear war, he was never as prolific again.
+However, his health never improved.
+The later years of life were devoted to designing brilliant costumes, stage sets, and stage projection for the East German Theatre.

 John Heartfield died on April 26, 1968 in East Berlin, German Democratic Republic.

-Almost all of John Heartfield’s surviving original art is held within the comprehensive Heartfield Archiv in the Akademie der Künste in Berlin, Germany.
+Almost all of John Heartfield’s surviving original art is held within the Heartfield Archiv, Akademie der Künste, Berlin, Germany.
 The David King Collection can be see any day in the Heartfield Gallery, Tate Modern London.
 Admission is free.

 From April 15 to July 6, 1993, the second floor of the Museum of Modern Art in New York City was the American venue for a critically acclaimed exhibit of Heartfield’s original montages.